RobertoZunino/ITPCourse/Cheatsheet.md

 - `rfl` when `b` is the same as `a`
 - `symm` to apply symmetry
-- `¢alc` to build a chain of equations
+- `calc` to build a chain of equations
 - `congr` / `gcongr` to remove the common part of the two expressions, and focus on the differences.